 The revised version of the EN15804 has resulted in a more detailed and extensive EPD that will help companies create more insights into the environmental impact and performance of their products.
 It will allow for better product comparison in tenders, more sustainable decision-making, and eventually will create a more sustainable and circular construction sector.
 Not only in the Netherlands but also throughout Europe- stimulating international business opportunities.

 Furthermore, it has a higher focus on circularity- which opens up opportunities for companies that are active in the recycling and the end-of-life phase of construction.
 Finally, the revised norm opens up the construction market to new sustainable material types, especially biobased materials.

 The Dutch construction sector & the EN15804 + A2

 In the Netherlands specifically, the revised norm will have a larger effect due to the sustainability norms already present.
 Because of the EN15804 + A2, the SBK Bepalingsmethode now requires dual reporting: reporting according to the EN15804 + A1 as well as the EN15804 + A2.
 This means that new LCAs need to be made and will eventually also have implications for the calculations of the Dutch MKI (Milieukostenindicator).
 Therefore, we highly recommend you do our quick free risk check on how much the EN15804 + A2 will affect your company below.

 Ecochain and the EN15804 + A2

-From July 1st, 2020 it was a possibility to report on EPD with 19 environmental impact categories conform to the EN15804 + A2 next to the previous 11 impact categories in the original EPD.
-From the 1st of January of 2021, this has become an obligatory requirement.
+From July 1st, 2020 it was a possibility to report on EPD with 19 environmental impact categories conforming to the EN15804 + A2 next to the previous 11 impact categories in the original EPD.
+From the 1st of January 2021, this has become an obligatory requirement.